WEEKS-ANDERSON

 In the presence of relatives and close friends of the young couple the Rev. George F. Wharton, rector of the Episcopal church, read the double ring service.
 The bridegroom wore his great-great-grandfather's hand carved wedding ring and the bride's was a replica of his.

-The bride was given in marriage by her father and had as her attendant, Mrs. G. A. Sullivan.
-Dr. Robbin C. Anderson of Austin, Texas, only brother of the bridegroom as best man.
+The bride was given in marriage by her father and had as her attendant, Mrs. G. A.

 The wedding music was furnished by Miss Harriet Lanz, violinist, Miss Annelle Henderson, vocalist, and Miss Audrey Claire Moody, pianist.
 Miss Lanz played "Still Still With Thee" and Miss Henderson sang "O Perfect Love" both accompanied by Miss Moody, who played "Wedding March" from Lohengrin by Wagner as the bridal party descended the stairway intertwined with greenery and caught with garlands of plumosus fern.